Worcester police searching for person of interest after elderly man shot, another struck with rock

 Officers were called to the intersection of Mountain and Clark streets shortly before 6 p.m. for a report of a large group on dirt bikers fighting with an elderly man.
 Upon their arrival, police said they found the man suffering from a gunshot wound to the leg.

-A second 70-year-old victim was suffering from injuries related to being struck in the face with a rock, police said.
+A second 74-year-old victim was suffering from injuries related to being struck in the face with a rock, police said.

-Both men were transported to a hospital for medical treatment.
-There has been no word on their conditions.
+Both men were transported to a hospital for medical treatment and are expected to be okay.

+Police say the incident was more than a case of road rage; it may have been attempted murder.

 Stunning video from the scene shows the altercation between the two elderly men and the person of interest as it happened in the middle of the street.